Domestic garden waste collection procedures

 Trapped garden waste

 We empty all wheelie bins mechanically into our garden collection vehicles; any garden waste trapped or frozen in the wheelie bin that does not fall out, is the responsibility of the householder.
 They should loosen this and our collection crew will empty it during the next scheduled collection.

 Bins left out

 We reserve the right to remove, without prior notice, green wheelie bins that are reported as left out on a public highway on non-collection days.
 There will be a fee for re-delivery.

-Home composting benefits the environment by reducing carbon footprint and preventing garden and kitchen waste from being thrown away in black wheelie bins and ending up at a landfill site.
+Home composting benefits the environment by reducing carbon footprint and preventing garden and kitchen waste from being thrown away in black wheelie bins.
+For more information on home composting, how to do it and it's importance, please visit Recycle Devon's website.

 We sell 200-litre composters at a charge of £15.
 Householders can collect these from Lynton House, after phoning and paying for them via Customer Services Centre.